SEO tips to help your business in local searches

 Your NAP listing should be consistent with the information provided on your website and on your Google Plus business page.

-For example here is a correct NAP listing for a meat company in Devon.
+For example here is a correct NAP listing for a meat company in London.

-And by consistent it means that you should keep to that same format when posting your NAP details and not for change it to ABE Meats Ltd, 1 the high street, Devon.
-1234567899 or other formats that may confuse Google and other search engines.
+And by consistent it means that you should keep to that same format when posting your NAP details and not change it to ABE Meats Ltd, 1 the high street, London UK Tel 1234567899 or other formats that may confuse Google and other search engines.

-Most people believe that the only place to post a citation link is on directories, however this is not the case as it is possible to post them on blogs, forums and social media sites.
-Some of the most popular directories best used for local citation links in the UK include, yell.com, yelp.co.uk, thomsonlocal.com, hotfrog.co.uk and scoot.co.uk
+Most people believe that the only place to post a citation link is on directories, however, this is not the case as it is possible to post them on blogs, forums and social media sites.

 5) Engage users via blogs, forums and social media